 Daniels is comprised of two guys named Daniel.
-Daniel grew up in Massachusetts and began working in animation and graphics, when all of a sudden he met Daniel.
+Daniel grew up in Massachusetts and began working in animation and graphics, when one day, he met Daniel.
 Daniel is from Alabama and comes from a comedy and theatre background.
-Together, they are an unpredictable everything team.
-They share the directing, editing and VFX.
-Oftentimes they hold a camera.
-And when necessary, they act, dance or stunt double.
+Together, they direct, edit, create special effects, and when necessary, act, dance, and even stunt double.
 They have a penchant for weird dramas and straight-faced comedies.
-Self-aware stories that tear themselves apart in an attempt to show audiences something a little bit new, or an attempt to be as honest as possible, or maybe just an attempt to not be boring.
+Self-aware, honest stories that tear themselves apart and show audiences something new and exciting.

-Daniels are no strangers to long form content.
-The directing duo have helmed episodes of Children’s Hospital, as well as NTSF:SD:SUV:: for Adult Swim.
+Daniels are no strangers to long-form content.
+The directing duo has helmed episodes of Children’s Hospital, as well as NTSF:SD:SUV:: for Adult Swim.
 In 2014, they released Interesting Ball, a series of surreal vignettes presented in collaboration with Dazed Digital.
 The short film was an official selection at the 2015 SXSW and Los Angeles Film Festival.
-Daniels followed up with Possibilia, a groundbreaking interactive short film commissioned for Xbox Live, which Daniels describe as “a love story set in the multi-verse.”
-Alex Karpovsky (Girls) and Zoe Jarman (The Mindy Project) star as a couple on the verge of a break-up, while the audience seamlessly slides between the multitude of possibilities stemming from the couple’s decision.
-The film premiered at the 2014 Tribeca Film Festival, took home the top prize at the Future of StoryTelling conference, and was featured in the New Frontier exhibit at the 2015 Sundance Film Festival.
+Daniels followed up with Possibilia, a groundbreaking interactive short film commissioned for Xbox Live, which Daniels describes as “a love story set in the multi-verse.”
+Actors Alex Karpovsky (Girls) and Zoe Jarman (The Mindy Project) star as a couple on the verge of a break-up, while the audience seamlessly slides between the multitude of possibilities stemming from the couple’s decision.
+The film premiered at the 2014 Tribeca Film Festival, took home the top prize at the Future of Storytelling conference, and was featured in the New Frontier exhibit at the 2015 Sundance Film Festival.

-Daniels’ first feature film, Swiss Army Man, premiered to wide critical acclaim at the 2016 Sundance Film Festival and won the U.S. Dramatic Directing Award.
-The film, which they wrote and directed, stars Paul Dano and Daniel Radcliffe.
+Daniels’ first feature film, Swiss Army Man, starring Paul Dano and Daniel Radcliffe, premiered to wide critical acclaim at the 2016 Sundance Film Festival and won the U.S. Dramatic Directing Award.
 It made its theatrical debut in the summer of 2016 and was later distributed worldwide by A24.
-More recently, Daniels teamed with the esteemed Russo brothers to begin development of their next feature film—an original science fiction.